 Isn’t this time of year supposed to be fun and relaxing?
-Instead, for many of us, it’s hectic and crazy.
+Instead, for many of us, it’s very hectic.
 On top of what’s going on in our work lives, we also have decorations to put up, holiday cards to send, presents to wrap, and cookies to bake.

-Here’s a list of tips that can make this time of year more enjoyable and less stressful.
+Here’s a list of tips to make this time of year more enjoyable and less stressful.

 1. Create a “to-do” list.
-Write this list on a piece of paper or put the info in your smartphone.
-Then prioritize it.
-By making a list, you’re able to clear your mind and focus on things that need to be done now.
+Write this list on paper or put the info in your smartphone.
+Then, prioritize it.
+By making a list, you can clear your mind and focus on things that need to be done now.
 Crossing things off a list can also create a sense of accomplishment.

-2. Chose your holiday events wisely.
+2. Choose your holiday events wisely.
 If you have kids, the annual holiday concert is a must.
 Everything after that should be chosen carefully.
-It’s impossible to attend every event so select the ones that will be the most meaningful and enjoyable for you and your family.
+It’s impossible to attend every event, so select the ones that will be the most meaningful and enjoyable for you and your family.

 4. Breathe.
 Do you ever pay attention to how you breathe?
-Many of us are shallow breathers which means we don’t completely inhale or exhale.
+Many of us are shallow breathers, which means we don’t wholly inhale or exhale.
 Deep breathing is beneficial because it sends a message to our brain telling it to “chill out.”
-When stressed, deep breathing can help reduce your heart rate and blood pressure.
+Deep breathing can help reduce your heart rate and blood pressure when stressed.

 5. Rally the troops.
 Ask your family or friends for help.
 It’s not possible to do everything yourself.
-For the past several years, I’ve been responsible for putting up and taking down the Christmas tree.
+I’ve been responsible for putting up and taking down the Christmas tree for several years.

 6. Budget for holiday spending.
 My bank has a holiday program that withdraws a specified amount of money out of our paychecks.
-The caveat is that we’re only allowed to withdraw the money when the holiday season arrives.
-This helps eliminate some of the financial worry of the holiday season.
+The caveat is that we can only withdraw the money when the holiday season arrives.
+This helps eliminate some of the financial worries of the holiday season.

 8. Turn off your Smartphone.
-How can you enjoy a holiday party or dinner with friends if you’re constantly looking at text and email messages?
+How can you enjoy a holiday party or dinner with friends if you constantly look at text and email messages?
 Enjoy the people you’re with.
 The messages will be there later.